 The quality of our legal advice and service to clients is recognised through independent industry recognition and direct client feedback.

 Our lawyers and teams are ranked regularly as leaders in their field by major local and global directories including Chambers, Best Lawyers and the Asia Pacific Legal 500.
 Clients comment frequently on JWS’s technical excellence, responsive service, and ability to provide commercially relevant and cost effective advice.

-Our role in some of Australia’s largest deals and most complex transactions is also recognised by industry awards including the ALB Australasian Law Awards.
+Our role in some of Australia’s largest deals and most complex transactions is also recognised by industry awards.

 Winner, Best Professional Services Firm (Revenue $50M-$200M)